fable-compiler/fable3-samples/README.md

 # fable3-samples

-**ATTENTION: Not all samples have been ported to Fable 3 yet**

 This is the repository hosting samples for quite all your Fable needs.
-The best move to start a new Fable project is to clone this repo and then copy/paste one of the projects.
+To start a new Fable project you can clone this repo and then copy/paste one of the projects.
 There aren't so many files inside each project so that should really be easy.
+Thanks a lot to @delneg for updating the samples to Fable 3!

 So what do we have here?